 There are variations like adding a little mixed spice, nutmeg, or cinnamon to the dough, or vanilla or almond essence.
 Some dried fruit includes candied peel besides the raisins and sultanas.
 One of the mixes I used on a batch included cranberries and goji berries.

 There is also no reason you shouldn’t add a few chopped walnuts to the mix for some added crunch and flavor.

-Apparently the Irish also bake rock cakes so whether they actually originated in Ireland or Scotland is debatable.
+Apparently the Irish and Scottish also bake rock cakes so whether they actually originated in Britain, Ireland or Scotland is debatable.
 My mother was Scottish and declared them to be a Scottish treat, so mum, I’m going with your opinion.

 They are also an easy project to get kids involved in baking, as the ingredients are easy to come by and the time from mixing to tasting the finished product all happens within half an hour – well within the attention span of little ones.